Mahmut Özdemir: Member of the German Parliament, 2013–present

 With the declaration of Johannes Pflug, a foreign policy expert of the SPD in the Bundestag, to resign from active politics and not to run again for the 2013 federal election, the party nominated Özdemir as the direct candidate for Duisburg II.
 He won a seat in the Bundestag as the youngest member of parliament.
 In parliament, he served on the Committee on Internal Affairs (2013–2021) and its Sub-Committee on Municipal Affairs (2014–2017).
 In 2018, he joined the Sports Committee as well as a parliamentary inquiry on the 2016 Berlin truck attack.

 In addition to his committee assignments, Özdemir has served as deputy chairman of the Parliamentary Friendship Group for Relations with Arabic-Speaking States in the Middle East (since 2018), which is in charge of maintaining inter-parliamentary relations with Bahrain, Iraq, Yemen, Jordan, Qatar, Kuwait, Lebanon, Oman, Saudi Arabia, Syria, United Arab Emirates and the Palestinian territories.
-From 2014 until 2017, he held the same position in the Parliamentary Friendship Group for Relations with the States of Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tadjikistan, Turkmenistan).
+From 2014 until 2017, he held the same position in the Parliamentary Friendship Group for Relations with the States of Central Asia (Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan).
 He is also a member of the German-Turkish Parliamentary Friendship Group and the German-Swiss Parliamentary Friendship Group.

 Within his parliamentary group, Özdemir belongs to the Seeheim Circle.
 He has also been member of the working group on municipal policies since 2014.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the Free Democrats (FDP) following the 2021 German elections, Özdemir was part of his party's delegation in the working group on homeland security, civil rights and consumer protection, co-chaired by Christine Lambrecht, Konstantin von Notz and Wolfgang Kubicki.